 I’m currently working my way through a book called Running With the Pack, by Mark Rowlands.
-It is a fantastic book and I recommend that anyone into any kind of fitness reads it.
+It is a fantastic book and I recommend it to anyone with an interest in fitness of any kind.

-Side note – this lead me to realise that people don’t tend to look this way at lifting.
+Side note – this led me to realise that people don’t tend to look this way at lifting weights.
 People do not tend to see the deeper values of strength training, the philosophies behind it and why people pursue maximal strength for fun.
 But that’s a different article entirely.

 In one section of the book Mark looks at why he runs, and discusses the idea of intrinsic and instrumental value.

 To massively simplify it, instrumental value is the idea that a pursuit only has value due to the things that you will gain from doing it.
-If I do A, it will enable me to do B, therefore it has value.
-The value itself is not derived from A, but in the knock-on effects of it.
-However, this sort of instrumental value can be quite hollow, and quickly turns ‘A’ into work.
+If I do A, it will enable me to do B, therefore A has value.
+The value itself is not derived from A, but in the knock-on effects from doing it.
+However, this sort of instrumental value can be quite hollow and ‘A’ quickly turns into work.

 To relate this to lifting: the value in training comes from the things it will enable you to do; the weights it will enable you to lift.
 For example, the value of a 3-month training plan comes from the 5kg PB you should hit at the end of it.

 This makes training a hard road to slog; an endeavour that we will never derive joy from.
-And by our very nature, if we do not derive some form of gratification from it, we are less likely to continue.
-So what do we do about this?
+And by our very nature, if we do not derive some form of gratification from it, we are less likely to continue doing it.
+So, what do we do about this?
 How can install intrinsic value in training?